bevyengine/bevy/release-content/migration-guides/glam-rand-upgrades.md

 Note that if you were previously setting the [`RUSTFLAGS` environment variable](https://doc.rust-lang.org/cargo/reference/environment-variables.html) for any reason, this will override any previous settings: you need to add this to your existing list instead.

-If you were using the community-provided [`bevy_cli`](https://github.com/TheBevyFlock/bevy_cli) to easily create builds of your game for different platforms (including web), make sure to update to the latest version of this tool where these requirements are handled for you.
+If you were using the community-provided [Bevy CLI](https://github.com/TheBevyFlock/bevy_cli) to easily create builds of your game for different platforms (including web), make sure to update to v0.1.0-alpha.2 or later, which will [automatically configure `RUSTFLAGS` for you](https://thebevyflock.github.io/bevy_cli/cli/web/getrandom.html).